josanabr/ansible-k8s/README.md

-# Kubernetes in Virtual Machines
+# Kubernetes in Virtual Machines - Cilium Overlay Network Project

 This repository provides a set of files that allows the deployment of a kubernetes cluster formed by VirtualBox vms.
 The information used to create these files was retrieved from this [blog post](https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/) written by Naresh L J (Infosys).
 However original post has some issues that were fixed.
 The fixed issues are commented [here](FIXED.md).

+** Overlay network ** In this deployment the cilium overlay network project is used.
+More information can be retrieved from [here](https://docs.cilium.io/en/v1.3/gettingstarted/cilium_install_docker/).

 ## Software requirements